earthspecies/biodenoising/README.md

 You can increase to `-f 3` or more if needed, but each increase will add 16ms of extra latency.

-### Denoising received speech
+### Denoising received audio

-You can also denoise received speech, but you won't be able to both denoise your own speech and the received speech (unless you have a really beefy computer and enough loopback audio interfaces).
+You can also denoise received audio, but you won't be able to both denoise your own audio and the received audio (unless you have a really beefy computer and enough loopback audio interfaces).
 This can be achieved by selecting the loopback interface as the audio output of your VC software and then running
 ```bash